NodeOS/NodeOS/README.md

 ## introduction

-NodeOS is a Node.js based operating system, built off of the Linux kernel.
+NodeOS is a Node.js based operating system, built-off of the Linux kernel.
 The eventual goal of NodeOS is to produce images that can be run on

 - hardware
 - cloud providers like Joyent/Amazon/Rackspace